FAQ

 chevron-rightCan I cancel a limit order?hashtag

-Yes, until the order is filled, you may cancel the limit order at any time.
+Yes, until the order is filled, you may cancel the limit order at any time straight from the Order History table

 chevron-rightHow do you view past orders?hashtag

-After connecting your wallet, click the gear-shaped icon in the top right corner and select Profile.
+After connecting your wallet, click your wallet profile in the top-right corner and select.
 Here you can view past orders, open orders, and positions.

 chevron-rightHow do you create a new pool?hashtag